How do you know if you need to be readmitted or reactivated?

 - Were academically dismissed

 You will need to apply for readmission to the college.
 Don’t worry, we will make the application process easy for you.
-Admissions will also waive your $200 enrollment deposit once you have been offered readmission.
+If you decide to enroll, you must notify Admissions and they will postpone payment of the enrollment deposit until your term bill is due.

 Students who need to improve their RIC GPA in order to be eligible to apply for readmission should plan to retake those courses at RIC as a non-degree student.
 Repeating the course at another institution will not change a RIC GPA, nor may the course be counted for transfer credit.
 Potential readmit applicants may wish to use a GPA calculator to estimate a new GPA if a course is repeated.
 Our Resource Team will help you develop a plan to improve your GPA so that you can be readmitted.